ExamDay/NeuralGREWT/README.md

 Given this definition of grammatic validity, valid sentences will be more common than invalid ones in any string-set comprised mostly of sensical strings.

+<strong>Therefore</strong>, it may be possible to learn grammar rules of any language, including computer,
+fictional, and extra-terrestrial languages, without needing to make sense of anything written in the given language (so long as we are in possession of an ample body of text that is sensical to a speaker of the language).

 Symbols share a syntactic <em>category</em> in proportion to their mutual interchangability.
 In other words: 2 symbols share a category in proportion to the probability that one can be replaced by the other in a randomly chosen valid string without rendering that string invalid.

 ## Technique Overview